Main menu

 Furthermore, it is aiming at analysing the growing effect of this Kurdish nationalist

-mobilisation in questioning and shaking the post-colonial order of states that took shape after
+mobilisation in questioning and shaking the post-

 the First and the Second World War in the Middle East.